MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_secure_user_access.md

 29. You will be prohibited from logging in again as Patti until after the **90 second lockout duration** that you set earlier. <br/>

 	Once you've been locked out, wait 90 seconds and then sign back in as **pattif@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix assigned to you by your lab hosting provider).
 In the **Password** field, enter Patti's password, which is the **User Password** provided by your lab hosting provider.

-If required, complete the MFA sign-in process.
-Verify that you are able to successfully sign-in as Patti.
+30. As you recall, all of the predefined test user accounts in your trial tenant are configured so that students must change their initial password at their next sign-in.
+When the **Update your password** window appears, that is your verification that your sign-in attempt using Patti's actual password was successful. <br>

-30. Once your log-in is successful, you can close all open applications.
-This will be your last lab exercise using the LON-DC1 domain controller.
+	**Note:** You do NOT need to complete the sign-in process for Patti, since this is your last lab exercise using the LON-DC1 domain controller.
+You can close all applications on LON-DC1.

 # Proceed to Lab 2 - Exercise 2